BlueQuartzSoftware/DREAM3D/Documentation/Developer/MicrostructurePresets.md

   MicrostructurePresetManager::registerFactory(presetFactory);
 @endcode

-@subsection userinputdisplay User Input Display
+### userinputdisplay User Input Display
   If the programmer wishes they can create a QDialog based class to display options for the preset class to the user.
-The programmer simply supplies an actual implementation of the <b>displayUserInputDialog</b> method in their Preset class.
+The programmer simply supplies an actual implementation of the **displayUserInputDialog** method in their Preset class.
 Inside of this method the programmer can do what ever they want to display a Dialog.
 Some classes use some prebuilt dialogs for their own purpose.
 For example from the RolledPreset class we have the following: